-Miami E-Mail Policy (Miami University Student Handbook)
+Miami Email Policy (Miami University Publications and Policies)

-A Miami University-provided e-mail address (UniqueID@miamioh.edu) is an official means of communication.
-Students are responsible for all University communication sent to their Miami e-mail address.
+A Miami University-provided email address (UniqueID@miamioh.edu) is an official means of communication.
+Students are responsible for all University communication sent to their Miami email address.
 It is expected that students check their e-mail account on a frequent and consistent basis.
-To ensure that students remain current with University-related communications, students are strongly encouraged to check their e-mail at least two times a week.
-Students are advised to respond to all official University communications as directed in each communication (e.g., responding in person, by surface mail, or by e-mail).
-Students should not assume an e-mail response is a satisfactory substitution when directed otherwise.
-Furthermore, students should follow Miami University's policy on Responsible Use of Computing Resources, found in Section 19.2 of the Miami University Policy and Information Manual (MUPIM).
+To ensure that students remain current with University-related communications, students are strongly encouraged to check their email at least two times a week.
+Students are advised to respond to all official University communications as directed in each communication (e.g., responding in person, by surface mail, or by email).
+Students should not assume an email response is a satisfactory substitution when directed otherwise.
+Furthermore, students should follow Miami University's policy on Responsible Computing Policy Publications and Policies.

-Students are subject to this e-mail policy beginning at summer orientation, during academic terms for which they are enrolled, during breaks between terms, during University holidays and vacations, and during periods of suspension.
+Students are subject to this email policy beginning at summer orientation, during academic terms for which they are enrolled, during breaks between terms, during University holidays and vacations, and during periods of suspension.

-Students may forward their Miami e-mail to another e-mail address (e.g., @gmail or @hotmail).
-However, Miami University is not liable for any problems that may result from forwarding Miami e-mail to another account (e.g., problems with spam filters, full mailboxes, or loss of attachments).
-Students should understand that forwarding their University e-mail may have the unintended consequence of exposing their privacy information to third parties because Internet e-mail is handled in a public fashion.
+Students may forward their Miami email to another email address (e.g., @gmail or @hotmail).
+However, Miami University is not liable for any problems that may result from forwarding Miami email to another account (e.g., problems with spam filters, full mailboxes, or loss of attachments).
+Students should understand that forwarding their University email may have the unintended consequence of exposing their privacy information to third parties because Internet email is handled in a public fashion.